Packings

 • Chemical Stability: Resistant to degradation under normal laboratory conditions

-These characteristics support n-hexane’s widespread use in HPLC, where solvent consistency and purity are crucial for accurate sample analysis.
+These characteristics support n-Hexane’s widespread use iHPLC, where solvent consistency and purity are crucial for accurate sample analysis.
+When evaluating solvents, technicians often compare the n hexane formula with other hydrocarbons to determine suitability for specific analytical workflows.

 In certain reversed-phase methods, Acetonitrile chemical is used alongside n-hexane to adjust polarity and achieve sharper separation profiles, especially when working with compounds of varying solubility.